 9 FAM 402.13-5(A) Department of Homeland Security (DHS) Responsible for Adjudicating O Petitions

 a.
-Every O-1 and O-2 alien must be the beneficiary of a petition, approved by DHS, and verified either through the Petition Information Management Service (PIMS) or through the Person Centric Query Service (PCQS), in the CCD under the Cross Applications tab, prior to visa issuance or, in the case of visa-exempt aliens, admission into the United States.
+Every O-1 and O-2 alien must be the beneficiary of a petition, approved by DHS, prior to visa issuance or, in the case of visa-exempt aliens, admission into the United States.
 By mandating a preliminary petition, Congress placed responsibility and authority with DHS to determine whether the requirements for O status, which are examined in the petition process, have been met.

 b.
 You should not request the Department to provide status reports on petitions filed with DHS, nor should you contact DHS directly for such reports.
 As an alternative, you may suggest that the applicant communicate with his or her sponsor.
-Cases of public relations significance may be submitted to the Department (TAGS: CVIS).
-Justification for such action must be included with your request.
+Cases of public relations significance may be submitted to the Department by emailing your post liaison in CA/VO/F.

-DHS has determined that the approval of a permanent labor certification or the filing of a preference petition for an alien shall not be a basis for denying an O petition, a request to extend such a petition, or the alien’s application for admission, change of status, or extension of stay.
-The alien may legitimately come to the United States for a temporary period as an O nonimmigrant and depart voluntarily at the end of his or her authorized stay and, at the same time, lawfully seek to become a permanent resident of the United States.
+DHS has determined that the approval of a permanent labor certification or the filing of a preference petition for an alien shall not be a basis for denying an O-1 or O-3 petition, a request to extend such a petition, or the alien’s application for admission, change of status, or extension of stay.
+The alien may legitimately come to the United States for a temporary period as an O-1 or O-3 nonimmigrant and depart voluntarily at the end of his or her authorized stay and, at the same time, lawfully seek to become a permanent resident of the United States.

 Consultations with an appropriate United States peer group (which could include a person or persons with expertise in the field), labor, and/or management organization regarding the nature of the work to be done and the alien’s qualifications is mandatory before a petition for an O-1 or O-2 classification can be approved by the Department of Homeland Security.
 Consultations are normally in the form of a written advisory opinion.
 The advisory opinion is usually mandatory, although DHS may obtain or waive it under certain circumstances (for example, if no appropriate union exists).
 Consultations are advisory in nature and are not binding on DHS.